val-pin/adam-p-markdown/Markdown-Cheatsheet.md

 No language indicated, so no syntax highlighting in Markdown Here (varies on Github).
 But let's throw in a <b>tag</b>.
 ```

+(If the above are not highlighted (the strings are no red, for example)...
+Github wiki pages seem to be rendered differently/poorly.
+Try it out in a *Markdown Here* email or a Github Markdown README or Issue.)

 To see what languages are available for highlighting, and how to write those language names, see the [highlight.js demo page](http://softwaremaniacs.org/media/soft/highlight/test.html).

 ## Blockquotes